 - Genetics: people with a family history of anxiety disorders are more likely to experience anxiety

-- Environment factors such as harassment, abuse, violence, rejections and death of a loved one
+- Environment factors such as harassment, abuse, violence, rejection, and death of a loved one

 - Drug abuse or withdrawal

-- Other mental health issues such as depression, bipolar disorder.
+- Other mental health issues such as depression and bipolar disorder.

 There are many effective treatment options for anxiety disorders, these include:

-- SSRIs like buspirone (Buspar and Vanspar) are used for treatment of anxiety
+- SSRIs like buspirone (Buspar and Vanspar) are used for the treatment of anxiety

-- Benzodiazepines like diazepam, lorazepam (Valium, Xanax, Librium, Ativan) are the medications to treat short term anxiety.
+- Benzodiazepines like diazepam and lorazepam (Valium, Xanax, Librium, Ativan) are the medications to treat short-term anxiety.
 These have a rapid onset of action

 - Beta-blockers like Atenolol can especially work in performance anxiety by reducing palpitations.

 - Cognitive Behavioral Therapy (CBT): It is a short-term treatment designed to help the patients identify inaccurate and negative thinking (thinking traps) in situations that cause anxiety.
-It can be done as a one-on-one therapy or a group therapy session with people experiencing similar problems.
-CBT mainly focuses on the ongoing problems in a patient's life.
-It helps them develop new ways of processing their feelings, thoughts and behaviors to develop more effective ways of coping with their life
+It can be done as one-on-one therapy or a group therapy session with people experiencing similar problems.
+CBT mainly focuses on the ongoing issues in a patient's life.
+It helps them develop new ways of processing their feelings, thoughts, and behaviors to develop more effective ways of coping with their life

 - Family therapy: It is a type of group therapy that involves the patient's family to help them improve communication and develop better skills for overcoming anxiety.